Showing posts with label Toilets on site. Show all posts

 (photo David Hitchborne, Creative Commons Link)

 A warm welcome awaits you at this beautiful Victorian Gothic church with fine carved woodwork situated in peaceful surrounding among trees and parkland of Hackthorn Hall, overlooking the lake.
 There is an outstanding 1869 Nicholson organ of historic importance, restored in 1999.
 A peal of six bells was installed in 2006.
+Tea, coffee, cold drinks and biscuits also for sale.

 Tea, coffee, cold drinks and freshly made scones also for sale.